MATERIALS SELECTION IN CORROSIVE ENVIRONMENT

 The primary EIS measure used for comparisons between coatings as EIS measurements are made during the course of an environmental exposure, such as soil or cyclic salt spray, is the “percent of ideal protection.”
 This is the area under the log (impedance) – log (frequency) plot expressed as a fraction of the initial area, which is measured before initiating the environmental exposure.

-EIS-based Innovative Test Program for Rapid Assessment of Coating Performance.
+EIS-based Innovative Test Program for Rapid Assessment of Coating Performance

-Percentage of Ideal Protection-The new terminology of primary EIS measure used for comparisons between coatings as EIS measurements are made during the course of an environmental exposure is the “percent of ideal protection.”
+The new terminology of primary EIS measure used for comparisons between coatings as EIS measurements are made during the course of an environmental exposure is the “percent of ideal protection.”
 This is the area under the log (impedance) – log (frequency) plot expressed as a fraction of the initial area, which is measured before initiating the environmental exposure.

 The percentage of protection measure is used to summarize the changing frequency- dependent impedance of a coating, which reflects both the water penetration and the low frequency impedance which approximates the pore resistance.
 In traditional EIS measurement, an estimate of the low frequency impedance is given.
 Therefore, the percentage of ideal protection forms a reliable method of high performance durable coating evaluation and rating.
 It has been successful for us to rate and rank the high performance coatings in most cases using this method during the course of an environmental exposure.
 In general, 80% or above EIS protection indicates a sufficient protection according to our experience.
-Three examples are provided in later section.